B-Rett89/Experiment2/README.md

 The first time you launch the application it will ask for a folder to store profile backups and whether the program should continue running in the background when the window is closed.
+It also lets you enable a Spanish translation of the interface.
 Once a profile has been created the application will automatically sign in using the saved data.

 ### Web interface